A. LAW LIBRARY GUIDE

 Contact Information.
 Visit the Circulation Desk on the first floor of the Library, call the Circulation Desk at 304-293-5300, or email the Circulation Desk at email@example.com.

 Reserve.
-The Reserve Collection contains commercial study aids, course reserve materials, AV materials, and frequently used titles.
+The Reserve Collection contains selected commercial study aids, course reserve materials, AV materials, and frequently used titles.

 WorldCat.
 WorldCat is the WVU Library’s online catalog and information network.
 The holdings of all WVU campus Libraries and worldwide libraries are included in WorldCat.
 Library materials are accessible by author, title, keyword, and Library of Congress subject heading.
 WorldCat is available anywhere you have Internet access.

 InterLibrary Loan.
-You can borrow materials not found in our collection from other Libraries through EZBorrow, PALsci, and ILLiad.
+You may borrow materials not found in our collection from other Libraries through EZBorrow, PALsci, and ILLiad.
 These requests should be made online via WorldCat.
 Books normally arrive within two weeks and articles within several days.
 Inquiries concerning this service can be made at the Circulation Desk .

 Computers.
 The Law Library provides 15 networked computers.
 Each computer is connected to the Internet, networked to a printer, and contains the latest versions of commonly used software.
 Wireless access is also available throughout the College of Law.